rasendubi/blog/content/blog/literate-config/index.md

 ### Complexity

-Literate programming adds an additional layer of indirection; and indirection means complexity.
+Literate programming introduces an additional layer of indirection, and indirection means complexity.
 You can't just fork my configuration and start tweaking it.

-If you want to understand how to actually tangle and build the system from an org file, you have to wrap your head around the whole setup (including fact that you need to tangle configs for NixOS, but [Emacs sources org files directly][emacs-bootstrap]; you also need to apply [my custom patches to org mode][org-patches]).
+If you want to understand how to tangle and build the system from an org file, you have to wrap your head around the whole setup.

 [org-patches]: https://github.com/rasendubi/dotfiles/blob/34a0ff79678a1a10f6796e2e826537c096b081fd/emacs.org#patch-ob-tangle
 [emacs-bootstrap]: https://github.com/rasendubi/dotfiles/blob/34a0ff79678a1a10f6796e2e826537c096b081fd/emacs.org#bootstrap

 ### Display

-If you view my configuration files outside of Emacs, you have harder time.
+If you view my configuration files outside of Emacs, you have a harder time.

-GitHub doesn't have folding and doesn't show table of content.
+GitHub doesn't have folding and doesn't show a table of content.
 That makes it impossible to get an overview of the system.

 GitHub also does not show headers for code blocks.
 When you see a code block on GitHub, you don't see its name or file it tangles to.

-This also makes system harder to understand.
+This also makes the system harder to understand.

 ## Summary

-I actually like my configuration---pros outweigh cons.
+I like my configuration---for me, pros outweigh cons.

 Now that [Emacs is my WM][EXWM], I even consider merging NixOS and Emacs configurations into a single file.
 That makes sense because my NixOS configuration is incomplete.
 For example, it shows that I use slock and xss-lock, but it does not show *how*---you have to look at Emacs configuration for that.
-Same goes for email setup: NixOS files shows how to configure applications, but the main interface is notmuch mode in Emacs.
+The same goes for email setup: NixOS files show how to configure applications, but the main interface is notmuch mode in Emacs.

 [EXWM]: https://github.com/rasendubi/dotfiles/commit/34a0ff79678a1a10f6796e2e826537c096b081fd

 That being said, I can only judge from the author's perspective.
-I don't know how it looks from the outside? how people perceive it when they see it first time? is it easy to find interesting sections?
+I don't know how it looks from the outside? how do people perceive it when they see it the first time? is it easy to find interesting sections?